 Zhangjiajie Railway Station to Zhangjiajie National Park

 It is possible to go directly from Zhangjiajie Railway Station to Zhangjiajie National Park.
-The distance between these two is 32 kilometres.
+The distance between these two is 32 kilometers.
 This is the bus from Zhangjiajie to Wulingyuan area.

 Taxi from Zhangjiajie Railway Station to Zhangjiajie National Park

 Taxi drivers are unlikely to want to use the meter.
-Agree a rate before setting off, the usual rate is 100 YUAN.
+Agree on a rate before setting off, the usual rate should be about 100 YUAN.